Cultivarium develops open-source tools for life scientists to expand access to novel microorganisms and research.

 Series A in 2013

 Trino Therapeutics is a drug discovery and early development company specializing in anti-inflammatory therapeutics.
-The firm is focused on creating drug candidates from a unique class of compounds based on indane dimers derived from a Taiwanese fern.
-Its lead candidate aims to be a first-in-class treatment for inflammatory bowel disease (IBD), targeting conditions such as ulcerative colitis and Crohn’s disease.
-Additionally, Trino's novel drug class exhibits broad anti-inflammatory potential, making it suitable for various applications in dermatology, pulmonary conditions, and autoimmune diseases.
+The company is focused on creating drug candidates from a novel class of compounds known as indane dimers, which are derived from a Taiwanese fern.
+Its lead candidate aims to be a first-in-class treatment for inflammatory bowel disease (IBD), specifically targeting conditions like ulcerative colitis and Crohn’s disease.
+In addition to IBD, Trino's proprietary drug class shows potential for broad anti-inflammatory applications, including dermatological, pulmonary, and autoimmune diseases.
+Through its innovative approach, Trino Therapeutics addresses significant unmet medical needs in the field of inflammatory conditions.

 Canbex Therapeutics